ibm-cloud-docs/cloud-logs/_include-segments/alerts-set-schedule.md

     - Option 2: Specify JSON keys to include selected fields in the format of key:value pairs.
 Notice that to be able to add fields, your log records must be in JSON format.

     - Option 3: Specify a  JSON path as the filter.

+When an alert is triggered, there are limitations to the amout of data that is included in the event.
+For more information on these limitations, see [Data size](https://test.cloud.ibm.com/docs/cloud-logs?topic=cloud-logs-event-payload#event-payload-2).
+{: note}